Reta Takinga Kōrero mō te Kaupapa

 You can apply for a PIM any time before you complete your application for a resource consent or building consent.

-The best time to apply for a PIM is before starting preliminary design work, so that we can give you accurate information about the consents and approvals you may need.
+The best time to apply for a PIM is before starting design work, so we can give you accurate information about the consents and approvals you may need.

 A PIM includes information on special land features and required approvals, including:

-- information we've been given by any statutory organisation - such as the Heritage New Zealand or the Department of Conservation
+• information we have been given from statutory organisations, such as Heritage New Zealand or the Department of Conservation

-- stormwater or wastewater utility systems related to your proposed building work, or adjacent to your building site
+• stormwater or wastewater utility systems related to your proposed building work, or next to your building site

-- authorisations under other Acts that we require, and requirements to be met in the granting of these authorisations and the conditions they will be subject to.
-The most common authorisations will be resource consents required under the Resource Management Act 1991.
+• authorisations we require under other acts, and the requirements and conditions needed to grant them.
+The most common authorisations are for resource consents required under the Resource Management Act 1991.

 A PIM will also include:

-- confirmation that you may carry out the building work (subject to the requirements of the building consent and all other necessary authorisations being obtained)
+• confirmation that you can carry out the building work subject to building consent requirements and all other necessary authorisations

-- notification that you may not undertake building work.
+• notification that you can not carry out building work.

 Our tip